ekumenlabs/tangobot/std_turtlebot/README.md

 You will want to see the turtlebot in your computer and send some target goals.
 To do so, follow these steps from your computer:
 ```
 export ROS_MASTER_URI=http://TURTLEBOT_IP_ADDRESS:11311
+export ROS_IP=YOUR_IP_ADDRESS
 roslaunch std_turtlebot view_navigation.launch
 ```
+You can check your computer's IP address by running `ifconfig` in a command line.
 You should now see your turtlebot in the middle of an empty map, along with its costmaps and the laser scan.
 You can send navigation goals using RVIZ.
 Optionally, use the launchfile named `view_model.launch` to view the robot model only, without the maps.
 You can manually add them later.